cristianve/cristianve/README.md

 ### Hi there 👋

 Hi, I'm Cristian, a Full Stack Developer (Main Back-end) 🚀 from Barcelona, currently, I'm a Software Engineer of  [IDNEO](https://www.idneo.com/), a Freelancer 👨🏽‍💻  for Sublimate and multyple projects.
-Beside's app's developing, I enjoy nature, food and party!
+Beside's app's developing, I enjoy nature, food and hanging with friends!

 **Talking about Personal Stuffs:**